Could a Primordial Black Hole Explosion Explain the extremely high-energy KM3NeT neutrino Event?

 Since the detection of charged particles and photons is governed by electromagnetic interactions, the number of events expected from a PBH evaporation, assuming it is sufficiently close, should be several orders of magnitude higher than the corresponding neutrino events.
 This consideration might lead to the naive expectation that attributing the KM3-230213A event to a PBH evaporation is in strong tension with the absence of signals in other observatories.
 However, there are important subtleties that must be taken into account before drawing such a conclusion.
-Addressing these will be the focus of the following discussion.

 \emph{KM3-230213A as an evaporating PBH. ---} Let us assume that the KM3NeT event originated from a neutrino produced by the evaporation of a nearby PBH.
 Under this hypothesis, our first objective is to determine the distance to Earth, $d_\text{PBH}$, at which the PBH evaporated.
-The total number of neutrino-induced events expected in KM3NeT is given by
+Following IceCube~\cite{Dave:2019epr}, the total number of neutrino-induced events expected in KM3NeT is given by

+where $\frac{\dd^2 N_{\nu}}{\dd E \dd t}$ includes both primary and secondary neutrino contributions, $\tau$ is an initial remaining evaporation lifetime, and $A_\text{eff}(E,\delta_\text{PBH},\text{RA}_\text{PBH})$ denotes the detector’s effective area, depending on neutrino energy and the PBH celestial coordinates, specified by its declination $\delta_\text{PBH}$ and right ascension $\text{RA}_\text{PBH}$.
+Vacuum neutrino oscillations are incorporated in the determination of number of events, as described in detail in the companion paper~\cite{Airoldi:2025bgr}.